All Episodes

 Nativists, racists.

-This is a turn, this is a tipping point.
+And this is a tipping point.

-Even moderates are upset about this, and they don't get upset about anything.
+Even moderates are upset about this, and they don't get upset about anything because they don't have opinions on anything.

 But the Democrats, they got Democrats upset, some liberals are upset, obviously Republicans and conservatives all across the board.

-And so that's why I say it's an opportunity here for people to finally see the truth about big government, the inefficiency, of course, uh the desire to control.
+And so that's why I say it's an opportunity here for people to finally see the truth about big government, the inefficiency, of course, the desire to control.

 That's what this is.